What is the difference between a rat and a mouse?

 Not all small furry scurrying wild mammals are rodents, and not all rodents are household pests.
 In fact, many rodent-type creatures are kept as pets, or even bred for scientific research or even food (in some places).

-Of the many rat and mouse species in the world, three are more commonly associated as pests to be taken seriously: the large Norway rat, the more limber roof rat, and the diminutive little house mouse.
+Of the many rat and mouse species in the world, three are more commonly associated with pests to be taken seriously: the large Norway rat, the more limber roof rat, and the diminutive little house mouse.

 These three rodents are notorious for sneaking into our homes and helping themselves to our food supply, even potentially causing damage by chewing on furniture or even wires or cables.